Lockheed Constellation Survivors

 L749A N749VR November 15, 1997 L749A N749NL October 7, 2001 L749A N749NL May 30, 2002

-This is a classic "before" picture of N749NL taken on November 15, 1997 before she was beautifully restored by the Dutch Aviodrome Museum (RM Pettersen) Pictured on October 7, 2001 after the first year's restoration effort had been completed...what a difference from the 1997 photo!
-(RM Pettersen) N749NL made two test flights on July 2, 2004 sporting her new KLM paint scheme and newly installed Hamilton Standard props (Willem Honders)
+This is a classic "before" picture taken on November 15, 1997 before she was beautifully restored (RM Pettersen) Pictured on October 7, 2001 after the first year's restoration effort had been completed...what a difference from the 1997 photo!
+(RM Pettersen) Patiently waiting to get back in the air on a gorgeous day at Lelystad in June 2009

 • Current registration - N749NL